SeisComP/seiscomp/doc/base/sdk-python-examples.rst

 Script
 ------

-This script was demonstrated at the SeisComP3 workshop in Erice.
+This script was demonstrated at the SeisComP workshop in Erice.
 It should be relatively self-explanatory, but full understanding does require certain knowlege of Python.

 The script does nothing but

-* connect to a SeisComP3 messaging server
+* connect to a SeisComP messaging server
 * subscribe to messages sent to messaging group "EVENT"
 * listen to these messages
 * dump the event IDs to the screen

-No actual real-world use case but a truly minimum example for a SeisComP3 application.
+No actual real-world use case but a truly minimum example for a SeisComP application.

 .. code-block:: python

-   import sys, traceback, seiscomp3.Client
+   import sys, traceback, seiscomp.client

-   class EventListener(seiscomp3.Client.Application):
+   class EventListener(seiscomp.client.Application):

        def __init__(self):
-           seiscomp3.Client.Application.__init__(self, len(sys.argv), sys.argv)
+           seiscomp.client.Application.__init__(self, len(sys.argv), sys.argv)
            self.setMessagingEnabled(True)
            self.setDatabaseEnabled(True, True)
-           self.setPrimaryMessagingGroup(seiscomp3.Communication.Protocol.LISTENER_GROUP)
+           self.setPrimaryMessagingGroup(seiscomp.client.Protocol.LISTENER_GROUP)
            self.addMessagingSubscription("EVENT")

        def doSomethingWithEvent(self, event):